Have you ever looked back at a moment or event in your life and realized that it was an impactful turning point? I just recently had that experience.

 - Just step away for a good 10-30 minutes.

 Once the moment is dealt with, I like to reflect on what happened.
 When I have a sense of it, I can create a plan to avoid it next time.

 I’m grateful that this new opportunity afforded me enough disruption to shift my mindset in a positive way.
-It put me on a journey to become more organised and productive.
-The above are six things that have helped me thus far, but I have a lot of to learning still to do and would love to learn from you.
+It put me on a journey to becoming more organized and productive.
+The above are six things that have helped me thus far, but I have a lot of learning still to do and would love to learn from you.
 Speaking of which…

 Over to you!
 What tips and tricks have you picked up for your own productivity?
 I’d love to hear the stories behind them!
-Feel free to reach me via the social channels listed on my Start Page or tweet us using the hashtag #supporthoughts.
+Feel free to reach me via the social channels listed on my Start Page or on Mastodon: https://mas.to/@davechapman.